-Employment of personal care and service occupations is projected to grow 13 percent from 2014 to 2024, faster than the average for all occupations, which will result in about 792,100 new jobs.
-Personal care aides are expected to account for 6 out of 10 of these new jobs.
-Personal care aides assist clients with daily living activities and demand for their services will grow as the elderly population increases.
+Employment of personal care and service occupations is projected to grow 18 percent over the next ten years, much faster than the average for all occupations, which will result in about 1.2 million new jobs.
+Personal care aides are expected to account for about 6 out of 10 of these new jobs.
+Personal care aides, which are included in the same profile as home health aides, assist clients with daily living activities and demand for their services are expected to grow as the elderly population increases.

-Personal care and service occupations had a median annual wage of $21,850 in May 2015, which is lower than the median annual wage for all occupations of $36,200.
+Personal care and service occupations have a median annual wage of $22,710, which is lower than the median annual wage for all occupations of $37,040.

-Childcare workers provide care for children when parents and other family members are unavailable.
-They attend to children’s basic needs, such as bathing and feeding.
-In addition, some help children prepare for kindergarten or help older children with homework.
+Childcare workers attend to the basic needs of children, such as dressing, bathing, feeding, and overseeing play.
+They may help younger children prepare for kindergarten or assist older children with homework.

 Fitness trainers and instructors lead, instruct, and motivate individuals or groups in exercise activities, including cardiovascular exercises (exercises for the heart and blood circulation), strength training, and stretching.
 They work with people of all ages and skill levels.

 Funeral service workers organize and manage the details of a funeral.

 Gaming services workers serve customers in gambling establishments, such as casinos or racetracks.
 Some workers tend slot machines, deal cards, or oversee other gaming activities such as keno or bingo.
 Others take bets or pay out winnings.
 Still others supervise or manage gaming workers and operations.

 Home health aides and personal care aides help people with disabilities, chronic illnesses, or cognitive impairment by assisting in their daily living activities.
 They often help older adults who need assistance.
 In some states, home health aides may be able to give a client medication or check the client’s vital signs under the direction of a nurse or other healthcare practitioner.

 Manicurists and pedicurists clean, shape, and beautify fingernails and toenails.